Aliases for MYH9 Gene

 GeneCards Summary for MYH9 Gene

 MYH9 (Myosin Heavy Chain 9) is a Protein Coding gene.
 Diseases associated with MYH9 include Macrothrombocytopenia And Granulocyte Inclusions With Or Without Nephritis Or Sensorineural Hearing Loss and Deafness, Autosomal Dominant 17.
-Among its related pathways are Signaling by GPCR and Pathogenic Escherichia coli infection.
+Among its related pathways are Signaling by GPCR and Immune response CCR3 signaling in eosinophils.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is MYH10.

 UniProtKB/Swiss-Prot Summary for MYH9 Gene

-Cellular myosin that appears to play a role in cytokinesis, cell shape, and specialized functions such as secretion and capping.
+Cellular myosin that appears to play a role in cytokinesis, cell shape, and specialized functions such as secretion and capping (By similarity).
 During cell spreading, plays an important role in cytoskeleton reorganization, focal contacts formation (in the margins but not the central part of spreading cells), and lamellipodial retraction; this function is mechanically antagonized by MYH10 (PubMed:20052411).

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.